 2.1.
-On the basis of the facts and matters described below, the Authority has concluded that WPPL is failing to satisfy Threshold Conditions 2D (appropriate resources) and 2E (suitability).
+On the basis of the facts and matters described below, it appears to the Authority that WPPL is failing to satisfy Threshold Conditions 2D (appropriate resources) and 2E (suitability).

 - 2.2.
-For the reasons given in Mr Hart's Final Notice, the Authority considers that Mr Hart, who is the ultimate owner, controller and sole director of WPPL, is not a fit and proper person because he lacks integrity and competence.
-Having concluded that Mr Hart is not fit and proper, the Authority has prohibited him from carrying out any regulated activity carried on by an authorised person, exempt person or exempt professional firm pursuant to section 56 of the Act.
-This order took effect from 28 September 2016. - 2.3.
-As Mr Hart has been prohibited, WPPL does not have anyone in place to manage its business. - 2.4.
+For the reasons given in Mr Hart's Decision Notice, it appears to the Authority that Mr Hart, who is the ultimate owner, controller and sole director of WPPL, is not a fit and proper person because he lacks integrity and competence.
+Having concluded that Mr Hart is not fit and proper, the Authority has decided to prohibit him from carrying out any regulated activity carried on by an authorised person, exempt person or exempt professional firm pursuant to section 56 of the Act. - 2.3.
+If Mr Hart is prohibited, WPPL will not have anyone in place to manage its business. - 2.4.
 Accordingly, the Authority considers that WPPL is failing to satisfy Threshold Condition 2D (appropriate resources) because it does not have appropriate resources in relation to the regulated activities it carries on and seeks to carry on.
 In particular, WPPL does not have appropriate human resources as Mr Hart is the only director of the firm. - 2.5.
 Further, the Authority considers that WPPL is failing to satisfy Threshold Condition 2E (suitability) because it is not a fit and proper person having regard to all the circumstances, including its connection with Mr Hart, the nature of the regulated activities that WPPL's Interim Permission permits it to engage in and how it has performed those activities, and the overall need to be satisfied that its affairs are and will be conducted soundly and prudently. - 2.6.
 The Authority considers that the action set out in paragraph 1.1 above is necessary and proportionate and supports the Authority's operational objective of securing an appropriate degree of protection for consumers.